rdempsey/thanks-for-your-repo/README.md

 ## What is Thanks For Your Repo?

 People want to thank you for the open source project you created.
 Thanks For Your Repo makes it easy for people to do so.
-By filling out the form below with your Github repo URL and Twitter handle, we'll give you a piece of code that you can add to your README file that displays a little "Say Thanks" button.
+By filling out the form at [http://rdempsey.github.io/thanks-for-your-repo/](http://rdempsey.github.io/thanks-for-your-repo/) with your project name, Github repo URL and Twitter handle, we'll give you a piece of code that you can add to your README file that displays a little "Thank Me" button.
 When someone clicks on that button, it'll create a thank you tweet that they can send out.

 ## Basic Usage